 Poole Central Library

-You can just come along and listen, but if you have an Ipad or Ipad mini, just bring it along and log on to the library's wi-fi.
+You can just come along and listen, but if you have any kind of Ipad, just bring it along and log on to the library's wi-fi.
 Either way you need to book as these sessions are popular and places are limited.